Philodendrons have been popular since the Victorian times according to the University of Vermont.

 How to Know if Philodendron birkin is Underwatered

-It can be healthy for a plant to dry out from time to time, but you shouldn’t make too much of a habit of it, as depriving your plant of water can be fatal.
+It can be healthy for a plant to dry out occasionally, but you shouldn’t make too much of a habit of it, as depriving your plant of water can be fatal.

 Signs that you might be underwatering your Philodendron birkin include drooping, wilting, and crispy, dry-looking leaves.